bitemyapp/blackwater/README.md

 And invoke decorate-korma! or decorate-cjj! as appropriate.
 Thanks to technomancy's robert.hooke these operations are idempotent, but still marked with a `!` because they *ARE* modifying c.j.j and Korma.

+To disable the ANSI coloring, set `*use-ansi*` in the clansi ns to false.

+To customize ANSI coloring, set *time-color* or *sql-color* in the black.water ns.
+By default they are `:red` and `:green` respectively, check clansi for valid color symbols.

 ## Development

 You need to init a sqlite test database named `test.sql` at the top level of the project.